Past Shows: Seriously Entertaining

 NOVEMBER 2020: UP IN SMOKE

-In our November show, writers reflected on times where everything went “Up In Smoke.”Throughout the pandemic, Mike Soto has resisted the urge to be nostalgic, but a memory of his annual trip to Michoacán in honor of Day of the Dead lingers to this day.
+As Seriously Entertaining’s 2020 season went “Up in Smoke,” our November writers reflected on what persists.
+Throughout the pandemic, Mike Soto has resisted the urge to be nostalgic, but a memory of his annual trip to Michoacán in honor of Day of the Dead lingers to this day.
 Merrill Markoe, a longtime resident of Los Angeles, offered advice on how to evacuate your home when fires are raging, with special tips for the men who stand on their roofs with garden hoses.
 Aaron Hutcherson, finance executive turned chef, recalled a job as a summer camp cook one year when he watched someone nearly go “up in smoke” herself.
 Rebecca Onion ruminated on the allure of old encyclopedias, and the artists who repurpose them, and how she decided to finally bid her own collection “adieu.”

 OCTOBER 2020: NERVES OF STEEL

-Our October show asked writers to bear their “Nerves of Steel.”
+Our October show asked writers on the online stage to bear their “Nerves of Steel.”
 Essayist and musician Melissa Faliveno talked about “No Fear” t-shirt and motto for life and what she found took true bravery, award-winning young adult novelist Lilliam Rivera described how even best laid (birth) plans can go awry and sometimes letting go is the smartest thing to do, playwright and memoirist Roger Rosenblatt shared how he faked it until he made it and that you never get that for which you do not ask, and award-winning author and naturalist Helen Macdonald took us on a past trip to Chile where she had to face her greatest fear and what that revealed about what is really important in life.

 SEPTEMBER 2020: ALL GOOD THINGS